cpmpercussion/comp2300-discoserver/README.md

 cargo build
 ```

 3. Follow one of the following to use this to debug a discoboard project.
 Make sure to use the correct paths instead of the placeholders.
-Newer versions of platformio use `.pio/build` instead of `.pioenvs`.
 Change `debug` to `release` in the emulator path if you want to use a release build made with `cargo build --release` (use this if you want the best performance, such as when testing audio).

     1. If using `cortex-debug` to debug, add the following to `.vscode/launch.json` configurations.